Tutorial: A Minimal Script

 Several points worth explaining here:

-To load Cell data, we use load_cell_data syscall from CKB-STD library. the function takes two arguments, one is the index number, and one is source type flag that denoting the source of Cells to locate.
+library. the function takes two arguments, one is the index number, and one is source type flag that denoting the source of Cells to locate.
 Different source type and index number will point to different Cell.
-For example, load_cell_data(0, Source::GroupOutput) means load the first Cell from the output Cells group with the same running Script as current Script.
-You can check rfc for more details.
+For example, load_cell_data(0, Source::GroupOutput)

 The workflow of our Script goes like this:

-First, it loops through all output Cells in the transaction, load each Cell data and test if those bytes match the word carrot.
+.
 If we found a match, the Script would return -1, denoting an error status, if no match is found, the Script exits with 0, meaning execution success.

 To perform the loop, the Script would keep an index variable, in each loop iteration, it would tries to make the syscall to fetch the Cell denoted by current index value, if the syscall returns CKB_INDEX_OUT_OF_BOUND, it means the Script has iterated through all the Cells, hence it just exits the loop, otherwise, the loop would continue, the Cell data is tested, then index variable is incremented for the next iteration.

-Besides the main logic in main.rs file, we also write a error.rs to define our custom error code for the carrot Script.
+to define our custom error code for the carrot Script.

 CKB defines some basic error code like:

-• 1(CKB_INDEX_OUT_OF_BOUND) means you have finished fetching all indices in a kind
+- 1(CKB_INDEX_OUT_OF_BOUND) means you have finished fetching all indices in a kind

-• 2(CKB_ITEM_MISSING) means an entity is not present, such as fetching a Type Script from a Cell that doesn’t have one.
+- 2(CKB_ITEM_MISSING) means an entity is not present, such as fetching a Type Script from a Cell that doesnβt have one.

-• 3(CKB_LENGTH_NOT_ENOUGH) means some data length is wrong such as invalid Script args or signature length.
+- 3(CKB_LENGTH_NOT_ENOUGH) means some data length is wrong such as invalid Script args or signature length.

-• 4(CKB_INVALID_DATA) means there is something wrong with the molecule serialization.
+- 4(CKB_INVALID_DATA) means there is something wrong with the molecule serialization.

-We define error code 5 to be the custom CarrotAttack error.
-So everytime the Script throws out error code 5, we know that means the Script have found a Cell data starts with the carrot word so it fails.
+error.
+So everytime the Script throws out error code 5, we know that means the Script have found a Cell data starts with the carrot

 So that's all!
 This concludes your first useful CKB Script code!